 On the entry tier, NetNut is the lower-cost option per gigabyte.
 NetNut starts at $3.45/GB and Steel starts at $29.00/GB on residential.
 Both providers offer volume discounts, so the absolute cheapest tier depends on your monthly commit.

 NetNut has the larger advertised residential pool.
-NetNut reports 85M+ IPs across 200+ countries; Steel reports Open-source cloud browser API, multi-region across multiple+ countries.
+NetNut reports 85M+ residential + 5M+ mobile IPs across 195 countries across 200+ countries; Steel reports Open-source cloud browser API, multi-region across multiple+ countries.
 Pool size is one signal — actual exit-node freshness and rotation logic matter more in production.

-NetNut edges ahead on overall success rate against our nightly Cloudflare/Amazon/Google SERP test rig.
+NetNut edges ahead on overall success rate in the available benchmark data (our tests, independent lab reports and published specs).
 That said, the right choice depends on your target site mix — NetNut is typically picked for residential workloads, while Steel is often chosen for Cloud browser API use cases.

 NetNut carries the higher trust score in our directory based on documented compliance, support responsiveness, and customer-base feedback.
 Both offer 24/7 channels at upper plans; only NetNut gates dedicated account managers and Steel gates them on enterprise tiers.